stewis/GoogleLaravel/readme.md

 # Compatability

-This should work in all major browsers but please not firefox appears to perform slower for some reason...
+This should work in all major browsers but firefox appears to perform slower for some reason...
 I should really add a loading indicator.